Alzheimer’s disease is a fatal neurological disorder. It’s victims lose their memory due to progressive brain deterioration.

 Dr. Alzheimer noticed two abnormal structures in those regions of the brain dealing with access to memory.
 One of these substances was found wrapped around the neurons and they looked like a bunch of

 Moreover, the other one looked like a strand of spaghetti; Dr.Alzheimer described it as tangles.

 Plaques and tangles are found in all humans but are in a limited amount only.
 In an Alzheimer’s disease patient though, these substances are present in large quantities.

 These plaques and tangles choke up the tubes called neurons and hinder the communication between them.
 Hence, even a simple mental task becomes laborious for an Alzheimer’s patient.

 Common Symptoms Of Alzheimer’s Disease

-Due to changes in brain cells, their personality is also affected and they might act or behave in ways which might seem strange to healthy people.
-Reports suggests that, Alzheimer’s patients like to indulge in weird anti-social activities.
+Due to changes in brain cells, their personality is also affected and they might act or behave in ways that might seem strange to healthy people.
+Reports suggest that Alzheimer’s patients like to indulge in weird anti-social activities.
 For the most part, they are not fully aware of how other people interpret their behavior.

 The Root Cause Of Alzheimer’s Disease